gabrandalisse/gabrandalisse/README.md

 A little bit about me:

-- 🌱 I’m currently learning React and the MERN (MongoDB, Express, React, Node) stack!
+- 🌱 I’m currently learning the JAM stack!
-- 🚀 I have knowledge in the WAMP (Windows, Apache, MySql, Php) stack.
+- 🚀 I have knowledge in the WAMP (Windows, Apache, MySql, Php) and MERN stack.
 - ⚡ Fun fact: I play LoL occasionaly!

 ### 🛸 Technologies